Waiting for Tonight: Release and chart performance

 "Waiting for Tonight" debuted on the Australian Singles Chart at number 35 on October 31, 1999.
 In its eleventh week on the chart, it reached a peak of number four.
 Overall, it spent six weeks in the top ten and was certified platinum by the Australian Recording Industry Association for shipments of 70,000 units.
 After entering the Official New Zealand Music Chart at number 42 for the week ending October 31, 1999, the song peaked at number five one month later, and was later certified gold by the Recording Industry Association of New Zealand for shipment of 7,500 units.

 For the week ending October 16, 1999, "Waiting for Tonight" entered the US Billboard Hot 100 at number 56 as the "Hot Shot Debut of the Week."
 Airplay increased, with the song steadily rising to number 37 in its second week, garnering the "Greatest Gainer in Airplay" title.
-In its third week, it jumped to number 25 on the Hot 100, while topping the Billboard Hot Dance Club Play chart.
+In its third week, it jumped to number 25 on the Hot 100, while topping the Billboard Dance Club Play chart.
 "Waiting for Tonight" entered the top ten of the Hot 100 on the week ending November 27, 1999, reaching number nine.
 The following week, the song peaked at number eight on the Hot 100, on the chart dated December 4, 1999.
-It also peaked at number five on the US Hot 100 Airplay Chart.
-It is her ninth most successful song on Billboard charts.
+It is her ninth-most-successful song on Billboard charts.
 "Waiting for Tonight" was one of four songs that reached the top ten of the Billboard Hot 100 in 1999 based solely on radio play.
-The song was, however, released to retail on a limited basis and sold 10,000 copies in the United States by January 2000.
+The song was, however, released to retail on a limited basis and sold 10,000 copies in the United States by January 2000 and was certified Platinum by the Recording Industry Association of America (RIAA) on May 31, 2024.
 In August 2002, the song received a BDS Certified Spin Award for receiving 200,000 radio spins in the United States.
 In Canada, "Waiting for Tonight" entered at number 4 before reaching number two for the week of November 29, 1999.